Conan the Cimmerian (video game)

-Conan: The Cimmerian is a video game that was released by Virgin Games and Synergistic Software in 1991 for Amiga and DOS.
+Conan the Cimmerian is a video game that was released by Virgin Games and Synergistic Software in 1991 for Amiga and DOS.
+It is an action-adventure game with RPG elements.

+Gameplay

+The player takes on the role of the titular Conan, a blacksmith living in the village of Irskuld, Cimmeria, who takes revenge on those who raided his home and killed his beloved wife.
+He discovers that the one responsible for this act was a wizard named Thoth Amon - a high priest of Cult of Set.
+Conan travels to the land of Hyborea, to the city of Shadizar.
+The game consists of three types of areas.
+The first one is an overland map in which travel between towns or other places is possible.
+The second one is horizontal third person movement through the city or underneath it, talking to people and visiting buildings.
+The last one is viewed in vertical third person and occurs when the player enters a building or starts a fight.

 Reception

 Charles Ardai reviewed the game for Computer Gaming World, and stated that "At least, unlike most games of this ilk, Virgin has taken a stab at making Conan a creature of flesh and blood, rather than just another bunch of testosterone-tinted pixels.
 By letting players participate in the birth of their hero, an added layer of interest, if not actual depth, takes shape.
 Nietzsche it ain't, but Howard it is!"

+Jim Trunzo reviewed Conan, the Cimmerian in White Wolf #30 (Feb., 1992), rating it a 4 out of 5 and stated that "There aren't many fantasy heroes who stir the imagination as readily as Conan.
+Virgin Games gives us a chance to experience a little of what it must be like to be Robert E. Howard's infamous warrior king."